polca/pathways/README.md

 </p>

-# pathways
+# ``pathways``

-``pathways`` is a Python package that characterizes the environmental impacts of products, secctors or energy systems and transition scenarios over time using Life Cycle Assessment (LCA).
+``pathways`` is a Python package that characterizes the environmental impacts of products, sectors or transition scenarios over time using Life Cycle Assessment (LCA).
 Compared to traditional scenario results from energy models, ``pathways`` provides a more detailed and transparent view of the environmental impacts of a scenario by resolving supply chains